 - Origin Saver: Customers who pay their bills on time will receive a discount of 26% off usage charges.
 Like Origin’s Maximiser offer, this is an open term contract with a 12 month benefit period.

-- Origin Supply: This is Origin’s default energy plan.
-It has variables rates like the other Origin offers, but with no discounts.
+- Origin Supply: This is Origin’s default market offer.
+It has variables rates like the other two offers, but has no conditional discounts.
 There are also no exit fees.

 Green energy options: Origin, like most electricity retailers, offers customers an option to have a percentage of their energy consumption compensated for with renewable energy generation, through the GreenPower initiative.
 The prices for a household on the Citipower network in Victoria are as follows: